Oloron-Sainte-Marie: History

 The town was founded by the Romans in the 1st century, then known as Illoronensium.
 Situated on the Roman way between the important towns of Dax and Saragossa, its position was strategic.
-Today known as Saint-Great, Gratus of Oloron became in 506 the first known archbishop of the Ancient Diocese of Oloron then known as "Iluro".
+Today known as Saint-Grat, Gratus of Oloron became in 506 the first known archbishop of the Ancient Diocese of Oloron then known as "Iluro".

 The history of the town during the Migration Period is little known.
 In 1080, the viscount Centule V, Viscount of Béarn built the new city of "Oloron" (medieval version of the Roman name Iluro) on the opposite side of the river from the diocese center.
 Centule V restored the Roman walls and founded the strong city of Oloron that was to be used as a base to retake Aragon held by the Moors.
 The Oloron Cathedral was built at the beginning of the 12th century.
 The viscountal town of Oloron and the episcopal town of Sainte-Marie were then rivals, but Oloron strove on its textile industry and commerce with neighbouring Spain.
 Sainte-Marie became economically dependent upon Oloron.

 The 18th century was the beginning of revival for Sainte-Marie as the end of French Wars of Religion allowed for restorations and new religious constructions in the town : cathedral, seminary, church Saint-Pierre.
 Moreover, the continued boom of commerce with Spain accelerated the construction of better communication and transportation routes to Oloron and Sainte-Marie.

-With the French Revolution Oloron lost its diocese to Bayonne but gained administrative importance by becoming one of the sous-préfectures of the new Republic.
-In 1858, the regent Impress Eugénie imposed the reunification of the towns of Oloron and Sainte-Marie.
+With the French Revolution, Oloron lost its diocese to Bayonne but gained administrative importance by becoming one of the sous-préfectures of the new Republic.
+In 1858, the regent Empress Eugénie imposed the reunification of the towns of Oloron and Sainte-Marie.